 When you’re looking for a new job, working with recruiters can be a great help to your search.
-Whether you want to find a part time summer job, temp role or full time permanent position, one of the best resources you can take advantage of… Read More »Working with recruiters to improve your job search
+Whether you want to find a part time summer job, temp role or full time permanent position, one of the best resources you can take advantage of is a recruitment agency.

 Career and Job Search Blog

 Writing a job-winning resume is a challenge.
 You have a limited amount of space in which to promote yourself and your abilities, and typically just six seconds in which to impress a potential employer or recruiter.
 So don’t waste time and space on things that are likely to discourage someone from interviewing you.

 A career coach is similar to having a personal trainer, but instead of improving your fitness, career coaching can improve your professional health.
 Working with an independent expert can provide you with much-needed clarity, motivation and encouragement.

 Although a sign by itself might be nothing to worry about, a series of signs could indicate your job is in peril.
 If you’re worried about redundancies, look for these clues to find out if your days are numbered and can take action before the news breaks.

 Good resume databases can be like perfect blind dates.
 A job seeker and a recruiter meet for the first time, get to know each other and sparks can fly.
 One things lead to another and the candidate secures a new job and the recruiter earns commission.
 It’s a great outcome when it all goes to plan!